-Your yearlong plan will give you an overview of the year.
-You can then use it to create your units.
+Your yearlong plan will give you an overview of the year, which you can then use it to create your units.

 Have I convinced you that you need one?!